Score2Instruct: Scaling Up Video Quality-Centric Instructions via Automated Dimension Scoring: Details of the Score2Instruct

 \subsection{Human Filtering in Video Source Collection}

-In Sec.\ref{method: sig_video}, we leverage a lightweight video quality assessor \cite{AestheticPredictor} to gain noisy quality labels.
+In \textit{Video Source Collection} section, we leverage a lightweight video quality assessor \cite{AestheticPredictor} to gain noisy quality labels.
 To filter out erroneous labels, we conduct a filtering process as follows.
 The \cite{AestheticPredictor} is built on CLIP \cite{clip} by fine-tuning a linear layer (linear probing) on IQA data.
 Due to CLIP's tendency to assign extreme aesthetic scores \cite{clipiqa}, we review 2K videos with the highest and lowest aesthetic scores, excluding those with inaccurate scores.

+In all, the synthetic data aligns well with humans because 1) the \textit{scoring models} and proposed \textit{CoT} align well with experts, 2) the \textit{discrete ratings} follow the ITU standard.
+We also force the LLM \textit{not} to change the ratings by prompt design (See \textit{Prompt Design in Progressive Tuning} section) to avoid bias propagation.